 Sunflower Butter Blossoms

-1/2 cup sunflower butter
+- ½ cup sunflower butter

-1/2 cup granulated sugar
+- ½ cup granulated sugar

-1/2 cup packed brown sugar
+- ½ cup packed brown sugar

-1 teaspoon baking powder1/8 teaspoon baking soda
+- 1 teaspoon baking powder

-1 tablespoon flax seed meal and 3 tablespoons warm water, mixed together
+- 1 tablespoon flax seed meal and 3 tablespoons warm water mixed together

-2 tablespoons soy or rice milk
+- 2 tablespoons soy or rice milk

-1 teaspoon vanilla
+- 1 teaspoon vanilla

-1-3/4 cups wheat free all-purpose flour mix
+- 1-¾ cups gluten free all-purpose flour mix

-1/4 cup granulated sugar
+- ¼ cup granulated sugar

 For chocolate "kisses":

-1/2 cup "safe" semi-sweet chocolate chips
+- 1 ¼ cups "safe" semi-sweet chocolate chips

-1. Preheat the oven to 350"°" F.
+- Preheat the oven to 350 degree F.

-2. In a large mixing bowl, beat the margarine and sunflower butter with a mixer on medium speed for about 30 seconds.
-Add the 1/2 cup granulated sugar, brown sugar, baking powder and baking soda.
+- In a large mixing bowl, beat the margarine and sunflower butter with a mixer on medium speed for about 30 seconds.
+Add ½ cup granulated sugar, brown sugar, baking powder and baking soda.
 Beat until combined, scraping the sides of the bowl.
-Beat in flax seed meal and water mixture, milk and vanilla until combined.
-Combine the flour and xanthan gum; gradually beat in the flour.
+Add the flax seed meal and water mixture, milk and vanilla; mix well.
+Gradually mix in the flour.

 - Form dough into balls, using about 1 tablespoon of dough for each.
 Roll in granulated sugar and place on an ungreased cookie sheet about 2 inches apart.